biqqles/flair/README.md

 Built wheels are also available under [Releases](https://github.com/biqqles/flair/releases), as is a changelog. flair requires Python 3.6 or higher.

 ### Basic usage
-flair must be run with administrator privileges.
-This is required for it to be able to hook keyboard input in Freelancer.

 flair includes a testing mode.
 To access it run `python -m flair <path_to_freelancer>`.
 In this mode flair will load all built-in augmentations, print all events, and begin polling and printing the state of the game to the terminal.
 More on all of those later.

 ### State and events